aces/Loris/docs/wiki/99_Developers/ReactJS_Guidelines.md

 ## Coding Guidelines
 - All new React components and major updates to existing React components should follow `ES6 standard`
 - All new and existing Javascript code should pass `ESLint` validation
-- All new components should be compiled using `webpack`
+- All new components should be compiled using `rspack`
 - All new modules and major module updates should use a single javascript entry-point `index.js` and rely on ES6 modules to include additional components

 ---